Culture of Manchester: Pop music

 Manchester had a significant pop music scene in the 1960s and early 1970s, with bands such as The Hollies, The Bee Gees, Herman's Hermits, and 10cc preceding the renowned Sex Pistols' performance at the Lesser Free Trade Hall in 1976 which led directly to the formation of a wave of important bands whose acclaim spread internationally.
 These include artists like the Buzzcocks, the Smiths and the Fall, as well as one of the most significant independent labels of the time, Tony Wilson's Factory Records, home to many major groups originating locally including Joy Division and New Order.

 The "Madchester" music scene brought much media attention to the city from the late 1980s to the beginning of the 1990s.
 Bands such as the Stone Roses, Happy Mondays, the Charlatans, the Inspiral Carpets and James mixed alternative rock, psychedelic rock and dance music to create a sound which led to commercial success in the indie rock field and a wider musical influence nationally.
 The '90s brought forth Manchester's popular band, Oasis.

 The Chemical Brothers (from Southern England) formed in Manchester.
 Also, ex-Stone Roses frontman Ian Brown has forged a successful solo career, as has ex-Smiths' leadman Morrissey.
 Among the others born in the Manchester area are Richard Ashcroft, front man of alternative rock group the Verve, and Jay Kay, the singer and mastermind of the acid jazz band Jamiroquai.

 In 1965, on the U.S. Billboard Hot 100, a unique hat-trick of consecutive number 1s took place in the spring, all from Mancunian pop groups.
 Freddie and the Dreamers spent two weeks at the top with "I'm Telling You Now" (April 10–24), Wayne Fontana and the Mindbenders one week with "Game of Love" (24 April-1 May), and finally Herman's Hermits with "Mrs Brown, You've Got a Lovely Daughter", a further three weeks (1–22 May), a total of six weeks, an achievement never matched even in the UK Top 50.

-Manchester's main pop music venue is the Manchester Arena, situated next to Manchester Victoria railway station.
-It seats over 21,000 and is the largest indoor arena in Europe.
-In 2001, the arena was voted International Arena of the Year.
+Manchester's main pop music venue is the Co-op Live, which opened in 2024.
+It is the largest indoor arena in the United Kingdom by capacity, and can accommodate 23,500 attendees.
+This is followed by the Manchester Arena, situated next to Manchester Victoria railway station, which seats over 21,000.
+In 2001, the Manchester Arena was voted International Arena of the Year.
 Other major venues include the Manchester Apollo and the Manchester Academy.
 Smaller venues are the Band on the Wall, the Bierkeller, the Roadhouse, the Night and Day Café the Ruby Lounge and the Deaf Institute.

 The famous American anti-war hippie musical from the late 1960s, Hair, includes a song entitled "Manchester, England" though the mention of the city in the song's title is somewhat irrelevant and merely used as punctuation in the song's lyrics.